FOCUS-Cadence Design Systems aims to cash in on new custom-chip era

 Cadence and rivals Synopsys Inc SNPS.O and Siemens EDA SIEGn.DE are at the center of a microchip industry shift as cloud computing providers, software makers and others who traditionally have bought semiconductors from a few big companies now want to draw up their chips own in-house.

-Tesla, Apple and Alphabet Inc's GOOGL.OGoogle are among the leaders of in-house design.
-Executives across industries have taken note of how custom chips help set products apart, said Anirudh Devgan, who became Cadence's chief executive last month and whose firm counts Tesla and Apple as key clients.
+Tesla, Apple and Alphabet Inc's GOOGL.O Google are among the leaders of in-house design.
+Executives across industries have taken note of how custom chips help set products apart, said Anirudh Devgan, who became Cadence's chief executive last month.
+The company counts Tesla as a client and analysts say Apple is as well.

 Developing a chip costs around $100 million, but artificial intelligence is reducing costs, even as traditional semiconductor firms keep raising prices, with many chips selling for more than $100 each.